On The Rocks Bar and Grill in Dublin, Ohio held its annual fall car show on Sunday.

 I received an excellent report regarding the Mechanicsburg First Responder Car Show that was held in downtown Mechanicsburg, Ohio on Saturday.

-The show also received high marks for door prizes, music and judging.
-Opening ceremonies included playing of the National Anthem.
+The show also received high marks for door prizes, music, and judging.
+Opening ceremonies included the playing of the National Anthem.
 Can't beat that.

 Here are a few of the cars that turned out for the show.

 That concludes this week's report.
 As an Ohio State season ticket holder (worked there almost 40 years), my participation is Saturday shows will be limited from here on out.
 Look for the big reports to come from those events held on Sunday.